 Your strawberry plants will be rewarding you with delicious big juicy fruit, that is if you have been watering andfertiliser them

 well.
 The best method is spraying onto the strawberry leaves, the 2nd best is a liquid feed via a watering can.

 Your roses will appreciate lots of deep watering and dead heading - take notice of any roses in

 full bloom so you can order for winter planting.
-Our Rose catalogue will be available in autumn.

 Keep checking for aphids, black spot and mildew on your roses and spray for control.
-Our new range
+Our range

 of Grosafe products has Enspray 99 which is an organic spray.
 Do this during calm weather, best early morning